 Food Allergy Panels are available if needed.

 Vitamin D: by blood, in clinic or at home.
-A very important Vitamin with deficiency linked with many immune and autoimmune disorders.
+A very important Vitamin with deficiency linked with many immune and autoimmune disorders as well as Hypertension.

 Adrenal Stress Index: Checks the levels of Cortisol and DHEA in the Saliva.
 Test performed at home, timed samples required.
 Kit provided by lab.